JasonLocklin/Dissertation/General/Introduction.md

 Unilateral spatial neglect is a disorder commonly resulting from damage to the right inferior parietal or superior temporal cortex [@Vallar1986; @Karnath2001; @Karnath2012; @Mort2003; @Buxbaum2004;
 @Verdon2010].
-Spatial neglect is characterised by a heterogeneous collection of deficits, the most prominent of which is an inability to respond to information on the contralesional side of space
+Spatial neglect is characterized by a heterogeneous collection of deficits, the most prominent of which is an inability to respond to information on the contralesional side of space